clokep/wp-current-events-rss/README.md

 [![CircleCI](https://circleci.com/gh/clokep/wp-current-events-rss.svg?style=svg)](https://circleci.com/gh/clokep/wp-current-events-rss)

+**Deprecation notice:** This is no longer being developed here.
+This was previously deployed on Heroku, but is now deployed at https://www.to-rss.xyz/wikipedia/

 **wp-current-events-rss** serves the last 7 days of [Wikipedia's Current Events](https://en.wikipedia.org/wiki/Portal:Current_events) as an RSS feed.
-This is deployed at https://wp-current-events-rss.herokuapp.com/.
+This is deployed at https://www.to-rss.xyz/wikipedia/.

 Information is pulled on demand on each refresh of the page (and is always current).